KNGKm3dia/DD-Website/README.md

 # DD-Website
-Website made for a clothing brand in port harcourt Nigeria
+Website made for a clothing brand in Port-Harcourt Nigeria